After Registering a Company, What are the next steps to take?

 Many people do not like going through the stress associated with obtaining the TIN.
 But in reality, your bank’s account officer may assist you with getting this at a token.

-- VAT Registration – Just like your tax, you must register for Value Added Tax (VAT) if your company will be engaged in the provision of goods and services.
+Just like your tax, you must register for Value Added Tax (VAT) if your company will be engaged in the provision of goods and services.
 The procedure for registration is similar to that described above.
 After registration, you must make remittances to the FIRS at the end of every month if you have collected VAT from your customers.
-VAT in Nigeria presently stands at 5% on applicable goods and services.
+VAT in Nigeria presently stands at 7.5% on applicable goods and services.

-- Nigerian Investment Promotion Commission (NIPC) – If your business enterprise involves non-Nigerians as investors or shareholders, then you must register with the NIPC.
+If your business enterprise involves non-Nigerians as investors or shareholders, you must register with the NIPC.

-- Post Incorporation Filings at CAC – after your business registration/incorporation, there are still some post-incorporation filings which must be regularly undertaken at the CAC.
-These include the annual report which you must file annually; changes in your business address or other company information except the ages of the individuals; changes in the shareholding or share capital of the company, resignation or replacement of a director, etc.
+After your business registration/incorporation, there are still some post-incorporation filings which must be regularly undertaken at the CAC.
+These include the annual report which you must file annually; changes in your business address or other company information, except the ages of the individuals.
+Also, changes in the shareholding or share capital of the company, resignation or replacement of a director, etc.

-You must note that failure or neglect to comply with the above requirements may atimes attract serious sanctions, including deleting your company if you fail to file the Annual Returns.
+You must note that failure or neglect to comply with the above requirements may sometimes attract serious sanctions.
+If you fail to file the Annual Returns, these sanctions may include the deleting of your company.

-If you need our professsional services on any of the above matters, then contact us by phone on +234909 601 6093 or use our contact us form here.
+If you need our professional services on any of the above matters, then contact us by phone on +234909 601 6093 or use our contact us form here.